 - Add the garlic, ginger and all the spices to the pan and fry for 2 minutes.

 - Next stir the yoghurt, cream, ground almonds, maple syrup and generous pinch of salt and pepper into the pan.
 Then add a few tablespoons of water to loosen up the sauce.
-Simmer for 5 minutes until hot.
+Simmer for 5 minutes until hot, then stir the tofu into the sauce and heat through for a minute.

 - Divide the rice between 2 bowls and spoon the curry over the top.